entercloudsuite/automium-docs/content/guides/alertmanager.md

 Run once more a **Deploy** of the application to update the configuration.

-Thanks for following this guide, now you are ready to monitor all your infrastructure and receive notification if any component is at fault!
+Now you are ready to monitor all the infrastructure and receive notification if any component is at fault.
+[Follow the guide](grafana) to install a beautiful dashboard to understand your metrics!